ethiclab/easy-proxy/README.md

 If you want to expose your joomla instance, you have to setup a reverse proxy within the exposed http server so that every request to myjoomla.example.com, for instance, is transparently forwarded to 192.168.1.123:8888

+In order to do that you have to manually edit nginx configuration or add a manually created file within the sites-available folder.

+Things get more complicated if you want to use SSL.

+This project tries to solve this by providing a CLI interface that allows you to provision a new subdomain site without editing any nginx configuration file manually.

 # getting started

     export PATH=$(pwd):$PATH